GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 modifies that process.
 For instance, to write just the 4th and 2nd data column to the output you would use **-o**\ 3,1 (since 0 is the first column).
 You can also use a column more than once, e.g., **-o**\ 3,1,3, to duplicate a column on output.
+Finally, if your logical record in memory contains trailing text then you can include that by including the special column **t** to your selections.
+The text is always written after any numerical columns.

 Perspective view: The **-p** option
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~